 1. If a student has three or more exams on the same day, the instructor(s) giving the third and subsequent exams must provide make-up exams during the week designated for final exams for that semester;

-- The student must notify the instructor or department of the third and subsequent final exams scheduled within a single day.
-Such notification must be given to the specific instructor or department before the end of the twelfth week of classes (sixth week of summer session).
+2. The student must notify the instructor or department of the third and subsequent final exams scheduled within a single day.
+Such notification must be given to the specific instructor or department before the end of the twelfth week of classes (sixth week of the summer term).

 Summer Final Examination Regulations

 During the summer session, if a final examination is to be given, it must be administered during the final regular class period, or the final two class periods if additional time is required, as long as the final exam does not exceed two hours in length.